BANKEX/PlasmaParentContract/README.md

 After significant changes please use an [up-to-date test](test/transactionSubmissionFunctions.js)

 ## Optimization
 In progress.
-We work hard on lower gas prices and more transactions per second!
-We'd appreciate any help!
+We work hard on lower gas prices and more transactions per second.

 # General transaction overview, a subject of change still